vk-cs/docs-public/docs/en/kubernetes/k8s/connect/k8s-dashboard/k8s-dashboard.md

-Kubernetes Dashboard is a universal web interface for Kubernetes clusters available into all [first-generation](/en/kubernetes/k8s/concepts/cluster-generations) clusters in Managed Containers.
+Kubernetes Dashboard is a universal web interface for Kubernetes clusters.
 It allows users to manage both the cluster itself and the applications running in it.
 Read more in [official Kubernetes documentation](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/).

 The way to connect to Kubernetes Dashboard depends on the IP address of the cluster: